American wire gauge: Tables of AWG wire sizes

 The table below shows various data including both the resistance of the various wire gauges and the allowable current (ampacity) based on a copper conductor with plastic insulation.
 The diameter information in the table applies to solid wires.
-Stranded wires are calculated by calculating the equivalent cross sectional copper area.
+Stranded wires are calculated by calculating the equivalent cross sectional copper wire area.
 Fusing current (melting wire) is estimated based on 25 °C ambient temperature.
 The table below assumes DC, or AC frequencies equal to or less than 60 Hz, and does not take skin effect into account.
 "Turns of wire per unit length" is the reciprocal of the conductor diameter; it is therefore an upper limit for wire wound in the form of a helix (see solenoid), based on uninsulated wire.

-In the North American electrical industry, conductors larger than 4/0 AWG are generally identified by the area in thousands of circular mils (kcmil), where 1 kcmil = 0.5067 mm2.
-The next wire size larger than 4/0 has a cross section of 250 kcmil.
+In the North American electrical industry, conductors thicker than 4/0 AWG are generally identified by the area in thousands of circular mils (kcmil), where 1 kcmil = 0.5067 mm2.
+The next wire size thicker than 4/0 has a cross section of 250 kcmil.
 A circular mil is the area of a wire one mil in diameter.
 One million circular mils is the area of a circle with 1,000 mil (1 inch) diameter.
 An older abbreviation for one thousand circular mils is MCM.

 Stranded wire AWG sizes

-AWG gauges are also used to describe stranded wire.
-The AWG gauge of a stranded wire represents the sum of the cross-sectional areas of the individual strands; the gaps between strands are not counted.
+AWG can also be used to describe stranded wire.
+The AWG of a stranded wire represents the sum of the cross-sectional diameter of the individual strands; the gaps between strands are not counted.
 When made with circular strands, these gaps occupy about 25% of the wire area, thus requiring the overall bundle diameter to be about 13% larger than a solid wire of equal gauge.

 Stranded wires are specified with three numbers, the overall AWG size, the number of strands, and the AWG size of a strand.
 The number of strands and the AWG of a strand are separated by a slash.
 For example, a 22 AWG 7/30 stranded wire is a 22 AWG wire made from seven strands of 30 AWG wire.

-As indicated in the Formulas and Rules of Thumb sections above, differences in AWG translate directly into ratios of diameter or area.
+As indicated in the Formulae and Rules of thumb sections above, differences in AWG translate directly into ratios of diameter or area.
 This property can be employed to easily find the AWG of a stranded bundle by measuring the diameter and count of its strands.
 (This only applies to bundles with circular strands of identical size.)
 To find the AWG of 7-strand wire with equal strands, subtract 8.4 from the AWG of a strand.
 Similarly, for 19-strand subtract 12.7, and for 37 subtract 15.6.
-See the Mathcad worksheet illustration of this straightforward application of the formula.

 Measuring strand diameter is often easier and more accurate than attempting to measure bundle diameter and packing ratio.
-Such measurement can be done with a wire gauge go-no-go tool such as a Starrett 281 or Mitutoyo 950–202, or with a caliper or micrometer.
+Such measurement can be done with a wire gauge go-no-go tool or with a caliper or micrometer.

+Nomenclature and abbreviations in electrical distribution

+Alternative ways are commonly used in the electrical industry to specify wire sizes as AWG.